Fran García (footballer, born 1999)

-Francisco José García Torres (born 14 August 1999) is a Spanish professional footballer who plays as a left-back for club Real Madrid and the Spain national team.
+Francisco José García Torres (born 14 August 1999) is a Spanish professional footballer who plays as a left-back for club Real Betis and the Spain national team.

 Club career

 Real Madrid

 Born in Bolaños de Calatrava, Ciudad Real, Castilla–La Mancha, García joined Real Madrid's La Fábrica in 2013, from hometown side Bolaños CF. On 1 February 2018, while still a junior, he renewed his contract until 2022.

 Promoted to the reserves ahead of the 2018–19 season, García made his senior debut on 9 September by playing the last 25 minutes of a 0–0 Segunda División B away draw against AD Unión Adarve.
 He made his first team debut on 6 December, coming on as a second-half substitute for Dani Carvajal in a 6–1 home routing of UD Melilla, for the season's Copa del Rey.

 García scored his first senior goal on 15 December 2019, netting his team's second in a 3–0 home win against Getafe CF B.